 The recipe calls for cornbread to be used in the crunchy topping, so I ventured to Petersham, Sydney’s ‘Little Portugal’ in search of it.
 None of the bakeries had it, neither did the Portuguese deli, and just as I was about to give up I stopped into a butcher and found it sitting up on the counter.
 Nice one.

 Seeing we were in little Portugal we couldn’t leave without dropping into La Patisserie for a box of custard tarts to take home.
 Something a little sweet after the salty!

 Drain the bacalhau and put it into a saucepan along with the red onion, bay leaves, whole garlic and peppercorns.
 Cover with the milk – you may not need the entire litre.
 Bring to the boil, then reduce the heat to simmer gently for 20 minutes.
 Turn off heat and set aside.

 Meanwhile, roast the potatoes and red capsicum, coated with olive oil and salt in a 220°C oven.
 Remove the capsicum after 20 minutes and continue cooking the potatoes until just cooked through – around 40 minutes, depending on their size.

-Heat more olive oil in a saucepan over high heat and fry the onion until browned.
+Heat a couple of tablespoons of olive oil in a saucepan over high heat and fry the onion for 10 minutes until browned.
 Reduce the heat and cook gently until soft and almost caramelised.

 Finely crumble or grate the cornbread into a bowl and mix with the chopped garlic, parsley and egg yolks.

-Remove the fish from the milk, remove the skin and any bones and break the fish into chunks.
+Remove the fish from the milk, discard the skin and any bones it may have and break the fish into chunks.